-62. Expert's Consent.
+Expert's consent.

-(1) A receipt shall not be issued by the Commission for a prospectus that includes a report, opinion, valuation or statement purporting to be made by an expert unless-

-- (a) that expert has given, and has not before delivery of a copy of the prospectus withdrawn, his consent to the inclusion of the statement in the form and context in which it is included in the prospectus; and - (b) there appears in the prospectus a statement that the expert has given and has not withdrawn his consent.

-(2) The written consent of an expert under sub-section (1) shall be filed in the prescribed manner.
+- 62.-(1) A receipt shall not be issued by the Commission for a prospectus that includes a report, opinion, valuation or statement purporting to be made by an expert unless- - (a) that expert has given, and has not before delivery of a copy of the prospectus withdrawn, his or her consent to the inclusion of the statement in the form and context in which it is included in the prospectus; and - (b) there appears in the prospectus a statement that the expert has given and has not withdrawn his or her consent - (2) The written consent of an expert under subsection (1) shall be filed in the prescribed manner.

-63. Exemptions.
+Exemptions.